Thank you for visiting Gestura, a growing family of unique cooking tools.

-I wanted to collaborate with artists and designers to create a unique label for cooks - one that played around with form, explored new possibilities, and made cooking tools feel attractive and special - rather than industrial and nondescript.
+Since I began cooking professionally, I dreamt of creating a unique label for cooks - one that thought deeply about cooking tools, played around with form, explored new possibilities, and felt attractive and special - rather than industrial and nondescript.

 It felt right to begin with a spoon, an essential utensil and a shared obsession of many fellow cooks and chefs.
 I had always loved going to antique shops and flea markets looking for new spoons to bring back to work.
 One might be perfect for saucing, another perfect for flipping fish, another perfect for scraping out the sides of a container - I found myself coming back to the same spoons for each specific task.
 It was as if each one helped perform a different movement, a different gesture.
 Here I came to the word Gestura, an old Latin root of the word "gesture" defined as "to bear, wield, perform."